Should I Refinance to a 15-Year Mortgage?

 Benefits of a 15-year mortgage

 Let’s say you no longer want to commit to a 30-year loan.
-Sure, you may think to occasionally pay extra on your principal.
-The alternative, though, is switching to a 15-year term and enjoying the following benefits.
+Sure, you may think to pay extra on your principal occasionally.
+However, the alternative is switching to a 15-year term and enjoying the following benefits.

 It’s a different story when we’re talking about a 15-year mortgage.
 The shorter term means that borrowers are responsible for a fraction of the interest.
 So you could be in line to save hundreds of thousands of dollars by refinancing into a 15-year mortgage.